-New Fluidyne ISAM™ - Integrated Surge Anoxic Mix SBR Excels in Port Hood, Nova Scotia New Fluidyne ISAM™ - Integrated Surge Anoxic Mix SBR Excels in Port Hood, Nova Scotia New Fluidyne ISAM™ - Integrated Surge Anoxic Mix SBR Excels in Port Hood, Nova Scotia New Fluidyne ISAM™ - Integrated Surge Anoxic Mix SBR Excels in Port Hood, Nova Scotia New Fluidyne ISAM™ - Integrated Surge Anoxic Mix SBR Excels in Port Hood, Nova Scotia New Fluidyne ISAM™ - Integrated Surge Anoxic Mix SBR Excels in Port Hood, Nova Scotia New Fluidyne ISAM™ - Integrated Surge Anoxic Mix SBR Excels in Port Hood, Nova Scotia
+Fluidyne ISAM™ - Integrated Surge Anoxic Mix SBR Excels in Port Hood, Nova Scotia Fluidyne ISAM™ - Integrated Surge Anoxic Mix SBR Excels in Port Hood, Nova Scotia Fluidyne ISAM™ - Integrated Surge Anoxic Mix SBR Excels in Port Hood, Nova Scotia Fluidyne ISAM™ - Integrated Surge Anoxic Mix SBR Excels in Port Hood, Nova Scotia Fluidyne ISAM™ - Integrated Surge Anoxic Mix SBR Excels in Port Hood, Nova Scotia Fluidyne ISAM™ - Integrated Surge Anoxic Mix SBR Excels in Port Hood, Nova Scotia Fluidyne ISAM™ - Integrated Surge Anoxic Mix SBR Excels in Port Hood, Nova Scotia

-We are proud to announced that Fluidyne's SBR solution was the Atlantic Canada Wastewater Treatment Plant of the Year for <5000 residents.
+Fluidyne's SBR solution was awarded the Atlantic Canada Wastewater Treatment Plant of the Year for <5000 residents.
 We are proud of this award in recognition of the contributions of some of our best and brightest colleagues, and their excellence and significant achievements in the field of water and wastewater collection, treatment and distribution.

 Client: Municipality of the County of Inverness